 Sameday ophthalmology injection event records are excluded from casemix.
 This rule is for injections of a therapeutic agent (e.g. Avastin) into the posterior chamber of eye.
 These event records are assigned to a NZ DRG with its own cost weight reflecting the outpatient price for such events.
 C03W was created in WIESNZ11 and is still current for WIESNZ23.
 Refer to 5.2.39

-F03M Transcatheter Pulmonary Valve Implant

-Refer to 4.2.2

-The use of this technology was expected to increase, therefore, to adequately recompense for this, it was decided to develop an NZ specific DRG F03M and set weights by adjusting the event level cost data to show the current actual cost of the implant.

-F03M was created in WIESNZ13 and is still current for WIESNZ22.

 J11W Same Day Skin Lesion Procedures

 Sameday skin lesion excision event records are excluded from casemix.
 These event records are assigned to a NZ DRG with its own cost weight reflecting the outpatient price for such events.
 J11W was created in WIESNZ11, revised in WIESNZ12 and WIESNZ14 and is still current in WIESNZ23.
 Refer to 5.2.40